Flexible Leadership: The Rise of the New CMO

 However, broad capability and senior management experience, coupled with consulting expertise across a range of business types and size are desirable.

-The Difference Between a Strategic Marketing Consultant and FMCO
+The Difference Between a Marketing Consultant and FMCO

 Roles and Responsibilities of the FCMO